MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-manage-updates-wufb.md

 #### Pause an update

-If you discover a problem while deploying a feature or quality Update, an IT Administrator has the ability to pause the update for 35 days to prevent other devices from taking the problematic update until the issue is mitigated.
+If you discover a problem while deploying a feature or quality Update, an IT Administrator has the ability to pause the update for **35 days** to prevent other devices from taking the problematic update until the issue is mitigated.
 If feature updates are paused, quality updates will still be offered to devices to ensure they stay in a secure state.
 The pause period for both feature and quality updates is calculated from the set start date.
 For more details, see [Pause feature updates](waas-configure-wufb.md#pause-feature-updates) and [Pause quality updates](waas-configure-wufb.md#pause-quality-updates).

 #### Select branch readiness level for feature updates

-Branch readiness level enables administrators to specify which channel of feature updates they would like to receive.
+The branch readiness level enables administrators to specify which channel of feature updates they would like to receive.
 Today there are branch readiness level options for both pre-release and released updates:

 - Windows Insider Program for Business pre-release updates
     - Windows Insider Fast